spdskatr/RWModdingResources/nobodyreadsthereadme.md

 ## EULA

 There's a EULA.txt supplied with the game.
 Read it.
 It's understandable and contains good information.
 Know your rights and limits.
-Local lows may differ.
+Local laws may differ.
 We are not lawyers.